redexp/backbone-dom-view/README.md

 [Example](test/class-prop-attr-style-html.coffee#L42-L72)

-To bind class with model field you can `@fieldName` notation
+To bind class with model field you can use `@fieldName` notation

 [Example](test/class-prop-attr-style-html.coffee#L74-L106)